lambdaclass/erlang_log_to_kibana_example/ops/production/README.md

-Stand alone script
+Production script
 ================
-The script `install-ekl.sh`  should allow you to create by just executing it, install Elastic Search, Logstash, Kivana, and Logtrail plugin.
+The script `install.sh`  should allow you to create by just executing it, install Elastic Search, Logstash, Kivana, and Logtrail plugin.

+Please note that this script **needs** the `../ensure_kivana_configuration` to work, this should be fixed in future.

 ## Test it